 Technology Works Best with Human Expertise

-The future of dentistry isn't about replacing dentists.
+The future of dentistry isn't simply about replacing dentists with machines.

 It's about giving skilled professionals better tools.